Thesis

 Customer Expansion

-Perplexity’s launch of Enterprise Pro, a service tailored for business clients, in April 2024 marks its entry into the B2B sector.
+Perplexity’s launch of Enterprise Pro, a service tailored for business clients, in April 2024 marked its entry into the B2B sector.
 This move into the enterprise market represents a significant opportunity for growth, diversifying the company's revenue streams beyond its consumer base and Pro subscriptions.

-Additionally, the company announced plans for global expansion in April 2024, with partnerships with major telecom companies, SoftBank in Japan and Deutsche Telekom in Germany.
+Additionally, the company announced plans for global expansion in April 2024, with partnerships with major telecom companies, SoftBank in Japan, and Deutsche Telekom in Germany.
 The collaboration with these telecom providers is expected to distribute and market Perplexity's services to over 365 million additional users, spanning both mobile and broadband sectors.
 Perplexity can continue to expand to encompass enterprise customers and partnerships like those with Softbank to differentiate itself against other AI answer engines and search engines in a competitive market.

 Key Risks